-The locals eat Nasi Kerabu with a special sauce called Budu (fermented fish sauce) over the rice for an extra dose of flavor!
+The locals eat Nasi Kerabu with a special sauce called Budu (fermented fish sauce) over the rice for an extra flavor!

 Another famous Kelantanese rice dish is the Nasi Tumpang is served in a cone-shaped banana leaf.
 It comprises rice with an omelet, meat floss, chicken or shrimp curry, and sweet gravy.

-Here’s a list of my top favorites starting with Nasi Kerabu and Nasi Dagang.
+Here’s a list of my top favorites, including Nasi Kerabu and Nasi Dagang.

 This popular Malay-style grilled chicken originated from Kelantan.
 The Ayam Percik is marinated with garlic, ginger, salt, sugar, and soy sauce before it is skewered and sent to the grill.

-The Ayam Percik gravy has traditional Malay spices like lemongrass, turmeric leaves, tamarind juice, and cumin powder which makes the dish delectable when served with steaming hot rice.
+The Ayam Percik gravy has traditional Malay spices like lemongrass, turmeric leaves, tamarind juice, and cumin powder, making the dish delectable when served with steaming hot rice.

 Kelantan’s signature culinary delight is a rice noodle dish with a heavenly combination of curry and Asam Laksa.
-The thick soup is made with Ikan Kembung (Mackerel Fish) with a mixture of coconut milk and spices.
+The thick soup is made with Ikan Kembung (Mackerel Fish) with coconut milk and spices.

-Laksam Kelantan must be served together with fresh chili paste, laksa leaves, and sliced cucumber as condiments.
+Laksam Kelantan must be served with fresh chili paste, laksa leaves, and sliced cucumber as condiments.